 Open Settings using the Start menu shortcut

-One of the simplest and fastest ways to open the computer settings window in Windows 10 is through its Start menu shortcut.
-Just open the menu and click on the corresponding option as shown in the picture.
+One of the simplest and fastest ways to open the computer settings window in Windows 10 is through the Start menu shortcut.
+Open the menu and click on the corresponding option, as shown in the picture.

 Open Settings using the Action Center

-Open the Action Center bar on the right side of the screen by pressing the corresponding icon, as shown below, and you will find the All settings icon which will directly open your settings window.
-(Note: The whole world refers it as «notification center», Microsoft keeps telling us that it’s called action center.
-Well, it’s actually the same feature.)
+Press the corresponding icon to open the Action Center bar on the right side of the screen, as shown below.
+You will find the All Settings icon, which will directly open your settings window.
+(Note: While the world refers to it as a «notification center,» Microsoft keeps telling us to call it Action Center.
+Well, it’s the same feature.)

 Open Settings using the Win + I keyboard shortcut

-If you like keyboard shortcuts, then you might want to know that you can directly open the computer settings using the combination of the Windows key and I (Win + I).
+If you like keyboard shortcuts, you might want to know that you can open the computer settings directly by pressing the Windows key and I (Win + I).

-Of course, there are even more possible ways to open the Settings in Windows 10 such as through the classic Control Panel, from Cortana, File Explorer, Windows search, the command prompt, etc. I believe that we don’t need to expand this further as the three above methods are enough for most of you.
+Of course, there are even more possible ways to open the Settings in Windows 10, such as through the classic Control Panel, Cortana, File Explorer, Windows search, the command prompt, etc. I believe that we don’t need to expand this further, as the three above methods are enough for most of you.

 I always open it through the start menu shortcut.
 I had almost forgotten that other options exist too.